-These standards help ensure that our nation’s fleet of trucks uses dramatically less fuel, cuts climate and other harmful pollution, and saves both truckers and consumers money.
+The Clean Truck standards help ensure that our nation's fleet of trucks uses dramatically less fuel, cuts climate and other harmful pollution, and saves both truckers and consumers money.
+But in August, 2017, EPA announced plans to weaken the standards.
+The agency is also trying to create a loophole for some super-polluting freight trucks.

 Benefits of the standards